latex3/latex3/CONTRIBUTING.md

 ## Bugs

-Please log bugs using the [issues](https://github.com/latex3/latex3/issues) system on GitHub, and choose the 'bug' label.
-Handy information that you might include, depending on the nature of the issue, includes
+Please log bugs using the [issues](https://github.com/latex3/latex3/issues) system on GitHub.
+Handy information that you _might_ include, depending on the nature of the issue, includes

 - Your version of `expl3` (from your `.log`)